confluentinc/event-streaming-patterns/docs/stream-processing/wallclock-time.md

 ## Solution
 ![wallclock-time](../img/wallclock-time.png)

-Depending on the use case, [Event Processors](../event-processing/event-processor.md) may use the time when the event was ingested, receive on the event stream, or from a field provided by the [Event](../event/event.md) itself.
+Depending on the use case, [Event Processors](../event-processing/event-processor.md) may use the time when the event was originally created by its [Event Source](TODO: link), when it was received on the event stream in the [Event Streaming Platform](TODO: link), or they can derive a new timestamp from one or more data fields provided by the [Event](../event/event.md) itself (i.e., from the event payload).

 ## Implementation
 ```